NREL/routee-powertrain/scripts/batch-train/README.md

 ```

 Note that we've set the names energy targets, distance features, and other features to match the names that the fastsim script outputs.
-If you didn't change anything in the run-fastim-tsdc repo these should match right out of the box.

-Stay tuned for more documentation related to using more advanced features (other than distance, grade and speed).
-In the meantime, these features are pretty good indicators of energy usage.
+If you're using custom data, these should match your own training data.

 ### running